Essential Commands to Teach Your Dog

 5. Come

-“Come” is another helpful command, as it could save your dog’s life in a dangerous situation.
+“Come” is another essential dog command, as it could save your dog’s life in a dangerous situation.
 You’ll need to put your dog’s leash on and stand a few feet away.
 Then, tug gently on the leash and say, “come.”
 When your dog comes to you, give them a treat.
 After some practice, you’ll be able to prompt your dog to come without the leash.

 6. Off